-a.
+b.
 Do you have a third-party certification that shows you are a Social Enterprise?
 A Social Enterprise is a business that seeks to achieve a defined social, cultural, or environmental goal and the majority of net profits are reinvested in the social, cultural, or environmental goal.

+Third-party certification that verifies that the business is a Social Enterprise could include:

+- Buy Social Canada certification

+- Other third-party certification

+- Yes

+- No

-Third-party certification that verifies that the business is a Social Enterprise could include: Buy Social Canada certification Other third-party certification Yes No If yes, please attach proof of third-party certification (indicating document name in the space below).
-Scoring (Yes, with third party verification - 3 points)
+If yes, please attach proof of third-party certification (indicating document name in the space below).

+Scoring

+(Yes, with third party verification - 3 points) (Yes, without third party verification - 0 points) (No - 0 points)

-a.
+- a.
 Does your organization practice social procurement?
+Social procurement is intentionally seeking to leverage social value from your supply chain by purchasing from social enterprises and diverse businesses.

+- Yes

+- 🗋 No

-Social procurement is intentionally seeking to leverage social value from your supply chain by purchasing from social enterprises and diverse businesses. □ Yes □ No If yes, please attach the relevant policy (indicating document name in the space belo provide evidence of implementation of social procurement in your supply chain. w) or Scoring (Yes, with evidence - 3 points) (Yes, without evidence - 0 points) (No - 0 points) b.
-Do you currently track the number of contracts and/or dollar spend in your so procurement practice? cial ☐ Yes ☐ No If yes, please provide a report or recent data on number of contracts and/or dolla spend (indicating document name in the space below). ır Scoring (Yes, with evidence - 3 points) (Yes, without evidence - 0 points) (No - 0 points)
+If yes, please attach the relevant policy (indicating document name in the space below) or provide evidence of implementation of social procurement in your supply chain.

+Scoring (Yes, with evidence - 3 points) (Yes, without evidence - 0 points) (No - 0 points)

+b.
+Do you currently track the number of contracts and/or dollar spend in your social procurement practice?

+No

+If yes, please provide a report or recent data on number of contracts and/or dollar spend (indicating document name in the space below).

+Scoring (Yes, with evidence - 3 points) (Yes, without evidence - 0 points) (No - 0 points)

+12. Do you have any formal relationships with public and/or private education and training institutions?

+🔲 No

-12. Do you have any formal relationships with public and/or private education and training institutions? ıg ☐ Yes ☐ No If yes, please provide details of the training entities and relationship(s) you hold in the space below.
-Please include contact name, phone number and email address. е Examples of a formal relationship include a verbal or written agreement, a contract, a partnership, etc. Scoring (Verwitth with a side and 2 as into) (Yes, with evidence - 3 points) (Yes, without evidence - 0 points) (No - 0 points)
+If yes, please provide details of the training entities and relationship(s) you hold in the space below.
+Please include contact name, phone number and email address.

+Examples of a formal relationship include a verbal or written agreement, a contract, a partnership, etc.

+Scoring (Yes, with evidence - 3 points) (Yes, without evidence - 0 points) (No - 0 points)